loft-demos/vcluster-platform-demo-app-template/vcluster-use-cases/auto-snapshots/aws-with-pod-identity/README.md

    binding the vCluster’s service account to the IAM role from annotations.

 4. **Auto Snapshot Configuration**
-   The virtual cluster instance Helm values configure `autoSnapshot` schedule, retention period, timezone, and S3 backend.
+   The virtual cluster instance Helm values configure `snapshots.auto` schedule, retention period, timezone, and S3 backend.
    Snapshots are automatically stored in the annotated S3 bucket.

 5. **Sleep Mode Alignment**